Q: Can my friend attend without being a church member?

 Q: When should I arrive at camp?

-A: Check in begins at 3 pm on Sunday in the recreation hall.
+A: Check in begins at 3 pm in the recreation hall on the day your camp is scheduled to begin.
 Health card with signatures, and final payment need to be completed then.
 Campers are assigned to cabins at the check-in.

 Q: What should I bring to camp?